syncs-usyd/syncs-constitution/constitution.rst

    3. coordinate the activities of other Executives assisting in the execution of events; and

-   4. liaise with the Branding Manager and Social Media Manager to ensure that members are aware of events.
+   4. liaise with the Branding Manager and Marketing Manager to ensure that members are aware of events.

 6. The Branding Manager will: